fnikolai/frisbee-www/content/en/docs/about/concepts/index.md

 ## Visualized Operations

 Frisbee provides an extended suite for visualizing operations, which greatly simplifies the understanding of a system under testing.
+To keep everything nit and clean, we use the [Helm](https://helm.sh/) packages.
+All the templates that are need are placed within a single `reusable` package, called `Chart`.